TemSurri/PDF-editor/README.md

 # Status
 Currently on https://freepdfeditorsimple.onrender.com/
 Current Issues: Cookie issues on certain browsers with cross site cookie tracking, plus weird logout functionality.
-Current Fix: best fix is to move it all to one domain, for subdomain routing.
+Current Fix Agenda: best fix is to move it all to one domain, for subdomain routing.
 I want to do it for free.

 # Use Case